ava-labs/hypersdk-starter-kit/README.md

 The frontend will be deployed using GitHub Actions.
 Check your repository settings to enable Pages and get the URL.

-## About the HyperSDK VM
-We use a VM based on MorpheusVM.
-We'll add sample VM code later when the HyperSDK API is more stable.

 ## Faucet
 The faucet gives out free tokens for testing.
 It gives 10 tokens to the address in the URL after the `/faucet/` path.